-These safety instructions describe the safety features of the LABGARD® ES Model NU-560 LFBSC.
+These safety instructions describe the safety features of the LABGARD® ES Model NU-565 LFBSC.

-The safety cabinet has been manufactured using the latest technological developments and has been thoroughly tested before delivery.
+The biosafety fume hood/cabinet has been manufactured using the latest technological developments and has been thoroughly tested before delivery.
 However, the cabinet may present potential hazards if it is not installed and used as instructed for its intended purpose or outside of operating parameters.
 Therefore, the following procedures must always be observed:

-- The safety cabinet must be operated only by trained and authorized personnel. - For any operation of this cabinet, the operator must prepare clear and concise written instructions for operating and cleaning, utilizing applicable safety data sheets, plant hygiene guidelines, and technical regulations, in particular. - 0 Which decontamination measures are to be applied for the cabinet and accessories? - Which protective measures apply while specific agents are used? - Which measures are to be taken in the case of an accident? - Repairs to the device must be carried out only by trained and authorized expert personnel. - Keep these operating instructions close to the cabinet so that safety instructions and important information are always accessible. - Should you encounter problems that are not detailed adequately in the operating instructions, please contact your NuAire Representative of NuAire technical Services.
+- The biosafety fume hood/cabinet must be operated only by trained and authorized personnel. - For any operation of this cabinet, the operator must prepare clear and concise written instructions for operating and cleaning, utilizing applicable safety data sheets, plant hygiene guidelines, and technical regulations, in particular. - o Which decontamination measures are to be applied for the cabinet and accessories? - o Which protective measures apply while specific agents are used? - O Which measures are to be taken in the case of an accident? - Repairs to the device must be carried out only by trained and authorized expert personnel. - Keep these operating instructions close to the cabinet so that safety instructions and important information are always accessible. - Should you encounter problems that are not detailed adequately in the operating instructions, please contact your Nuaire Representative of Nuaire technical Services.